General-Meow/ng2/README.md

 @Component({								// declare an annotation call component with the following attributes
 	selector: 'my-component',				// the css selector used to define this component
 	templateUrl: './my-component.html',		// the template used relative to this file
+	template: `<xxx></xxx>`					// template can be used instead of templateUrl. use back ticks here to have multiline
 	styleUrls: ['./my-component.css'],		// an array of styles that are applied to this template
 	host: [
 		class: 'row',						// add a class to the host tag. the my-component tag will now have an addition row class applied